 Cues may be stored in a Cue List which allows a full show to be run from a Go button.
 Chases can be included using Autoload.
-Cue lists can run in tracking or non-tracking mode.
+Cue lists can run in tracking or non-tracking mode, set from [Playback Options].